abouchama/camel-enmasse-amqps/README.md

-# Camel AMQP+SSL application publishing messages in an EnMasse Broker in Openshift
+# Camel AMQP+SSL application producing & consuming messages in an EnMasse Broker in Openshift

 This example shows how to connect camel application to EnMasse (MaaS) message broker inside Openshift.